MicrochipTech/PIC32MZW1_HUT_Application/README.md

 To print Rx statistics for all the data rates:
 * iconfig --rxpktcount 0 0

+To print Rx statistics for 1 Mbps:
+* iconfig --rxpktcount 1 0

 ## Command to clear the Rx statistics (iconfig --rxpktcountclear)